sa-mm/article.css/README.md

  	or HTML to preview the document;
  2. Convert to PDF using LaTeX (via Pandoc).

-This is works great, but recently I've been wondering if I need the LaTeX step at all.
-Since no journals/editors will accept LaTeX (at least not that I'm aware of), I'm only using LaTeX to produce a good-looking PDF document.
+This works great, but recently I've been wondering if I need LaTeX at all.
+Since few journals will accept LaTeX (at least that I'm aware of), I'm only using LaTeX to produce a good-looking PDF document.

 My question here then: